Four Seasons Resort Orlando Grand Suite: True Luxury in a Grand Style

 The first thing you can’t help but notice as you enter the spacious master bath is the gorgeous freestanding tub behind which is a sparkling tile mural in black and white floral.
 Also expect dual Carrera marble vanities—one with a very convenient high vanity stool and makeup mirror, and both with an in-mirror television—oversized shower with multiple high-power shower heads (hand-held, rainfall, and two body spray panels), and a separate room with a bidet and toilet.

 The 2-bedroom Grand Suite boasts 2,200 square feet.
-My daughter’s family had a Park View Room connecting on the opposite side of the living area and we barely knew we had two young children in the same suite due to the suite’s spaciousness.
+My daughter’s family had a Park View Room connecting on the opposite side of the living area, and we barely knew we had two young children in the same suite due to the suite’s spaciousness.
+Tour the 2-bedroom 15th-floor Grand Suite on the Glass Slipper Concierge YouTube Channel!

 Let Us Help You in Planning an Extraordinary Luxury Disney Vacation!